SonyMobile/kubernetes-bootstrap/README.md

 - `make deploy-prometheus`

-   Deploys [prometheus](https://prometheus.io/) that is used storing metrics that can be visualized with Grafana.
+   Deploys [prometheus](https://prometheus.io/) that is used for storing metrics that can be visualized with Grafana.
+Default configuration has an ingress enabled.
+Can be modified in the [values file](./helm/prometheus/values.yaml).

 - `make deploy-grafana`

    Deploys [grafana](https://grafana.com/) that is used for visualizing platform metrics.
+Default configuration has no ingress enabled.
+Can be modified in the [values file](./helm/grafana/values.yaml).

 ## Updating / upgrading the cluster